 - Blood Upgrade: Blood is a mainstay in his fight scenes.
 Drawing blood from Bruce Lee's character tends to end poorly for his opponents.

 - B-Movie: His early movies were treated as B-movies in America.
 That soon changed.

 - Briefer Than They Think: His film career included work as a child and teenager, as well as many bit parts in Hong Kong, but he only starred in four complete films over a three-year period (plus Game of Death, which was unfinished) as an adult.

 - Bring It: Common in his movies, and frequently homaged.

-- Early-Installment Weirdness: His first 'big' film, The Big Boss, is very different from his other films.
-It's a little more cartoony (cut-out wall punch), cheesey (The big bad's demise), very bloody and Lee's character has a lot more trouble against his final opponent, rather than curbstomping the second half, than those that would follow.
+- Early-Installment Weirdness: His first "big" film, The Big Boss, is very different from his other films.
+It's a little more cartoonish (cut-out wall punch), cheesey (the big bad's demise), and very bloody in an over-the-top way.

 - Mr. Fanservice: Has quite a following of fangirls for being athletic and good looking, particularly in his younger days.

 - Pint-Sized Powerhouse: At 5'7 and about 140 pounds, he was hardly a large man, but his characters pack a whallop.